The Ordeal of Richard Feverel: Synopsis

 Sir Austin Feverel's wife deserts him to run away with a poet, leaving her husband to raise their son Richard.
 Believing schools to be corrupt, Sir Austin, a scientific humanist, educates the boy at home with a plan of his own devising known as "the System".
 This involves strict authoritarian supervision of every aspect of the boy's life, and in particular the prevention of any meeting between Richard and girls of his own age.
 Richard nevertheless meets and falls in love with Lucy Desborough, the niece of a neighboring farmer.
 Sir Austin finds out and, disapproving of her humble birth, forbids them to meet again, but they secretly marry.
 Sir Austin now tries to retrieve the situation by sending Richard to London.
 Here, however, Sir Austin's friend Lord Mountfalcon successfully sets a courtesan to seduce Richard, hoping that this will leave Lucy open to seduction by himself.
 Ashamed of his own conduct, Richard flees abroad where he at length hears that Lucy has given birth to a baby and has been reconciled to Sir Austin.
 He returns to England and, hearing about Lord Mountfalcon's villainy, challenges him to a duel.
 But this goes badly: Richard is seriously wounded.
 Lucy is so overcome by this turn of events that she loses her mind and dies.

 Origins

 In 1856 George Meredith's wife Mary began an affair with the artist Henry Wallis.
 In the following year, pregnant by Wallis, she ran away to join him, leaving her son Arthur behind.
 Meredith undertook to bring the child up.
 The parallels with the opening chapters of the novel are obvious, though Sir Austin is certainly not intended as a self-portrait.
 Meredith was equivocal in his attitude to Sir Austin's favourite educational theories, which, it has been shown, derived largely from the medical writer William Acton's Prostitution, Considered in Its Moral, Social & Sanitary Aspects (1857) and The Functions and Disorders of the Reproductive Organs (1857), from Herbert Spencer's essay "Moral Education" (Quarterly Review, April 1858), and from Jean-Jacques Rousseau's novel Émile.
+Several of the characters are based on real people, including Bella Mount (Mary Ellen Meredith), Hippias Feverel (Richard Stephen Charnock), Adrian Harley (Edward FitzGerald's nephew Maurice FitzGerald), and Mrs Berry (Mrs Ockendon).